Thousands of outages across island of Ireland after damage by Storm Isha

 Further warnings have been issued ahead of Storm Jocelyn’s arrival on Tuesday.

-The most severe of the wind warnings have lapsed after Storm Isha brought strong winds that disrupted airlines and hit power supplies.
+The most severe of forecasters’ warnings have lifted after Storm Isha’s strong winds disrupted airlines and hit power supplies across the island.

-Northern Ireland Electricity Networks said 40,000 customers are now without power, with 53,000 hit by outages at the height of the storm.
+Northern Ireland Electricity Networks said on Monday morning that 40,000 customers were without power, with 53,000 hit by outages at the height of the storm.

 Authorities across the island have reported fallen trees on roads and urged people not to try to move trees as there may be electricity lines tangled in them.